apache/predictionio/docs/manual/recommendation/quickstart.md

 2014-11-12 18:24:22,923 INFO  zookeeper.ClientCnxn - EventThread shut down
 ```

-Take note of the `Access Key` and `App ID`, which will be used soon.
+Take note of the `Access Key` and `App ID`.
+You will need the `Access Key` to refer to "MyApp" when you collect data.
+At the same time, you will use `App ID` to refer to "MyApp" in engine code.

 ## Create a new Engine from an Engine Template